Committed to access for all

 Spaces are limited and priority will be given to those with accessibility needs.
 To arrange this service please speak to a member of staff upon arrival.

-Toilets in the Pineapple Yard Garden and the Stable Yard are both accessible.
-A Changing Places facility is available for use in the Pineapple Yard.
+Toilets in the Pineapple Yard Garden are wheelchair accessible.
+A Changing Places facility is also available for use in the Pineapple Yard.

 Due to the natural terrain of the gardens, some of the paths are unsuitable for wheelchair users and those with restricted mobility.
 Some of the paths have steps and steep slopes, which will become slippery in wet weather.